 Specimen: Personal Essays

-Winner of the Best First Book Award for General Non-Fiction, Ockham NZ Book Awards 2021
+Winner of the Best First Book Award for General Non-Fiction, Ockham New Zealand Book Awards 2021

 A father rollerblading to church in his ministerial robes, a university student in a leotard sprinting through fog, a trespass notice from Pak’nSave, a beautiful unborn goat in a jar . . .